Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 How are the members of the executive body appointed, dismissed and replaced?

-They are appointed in the Social Pact which forms part of the Public Deed of incorporation and thereafter by the general meeting of shareholders.
+They are appointed initially in the Social Pact which forms part of the Public Deed of incorporation and thereafter by the general meeting of shareholders.

 Is it possible to appoint corporate directors or must all directors be natural persons?